mapprotocol/developer-docs/docs/fundamentals/blockchain/gas.md

 MAPO has introduced variable-sized blocks.
 The target size for each block is 13 million units of gas, but the block's size can increase or decrease based on network demand, with the limitation that it cannot exceed 20 million units of gas.

 This means that if the block size exceeds the target block size, the protocol will increase the base fee for the next block.
 Similarly, if the block size is smaller than the target block size, the protocol will reduce the base fee.
-The adjustment of the base fee is proportional to the difference between the current block size and the target block size.[more about block](/docs/base/block/index_en.md)。
+The adjustment of the base fee is proportional to the difference between the current block size and the target block size.
+[More about blocks](./blocks.md).

 ### base-fee